gaoabc/MICCAF/README.md

 # MICCAF
 ## This repository is temporarily private for ongoing follow-up research.
 The full source code will be fully open-sourced here in the near future once our extended research is finished.
-Stay tuned for updates!
+Stay tuned for updates.
+Thank you for your interest in our research!